spector-9/bash_scripts/README.md

-# bash_scripts
+# Shell scripts
-A collection of bash scripts outside my wm stuff.
+A collection of random Shell scripts written by me.